knufire/RevEngD/README.md

   -max-depth : A number representing the maximum call depth the sequence diagram should output, defaults to 5.
 EX: 20
   --expand-jdk : The presence of this flag tells the application to step inside of method calls to JDK objects and output them in the sequence diagram.
   --include-super : The presence of this flag will cause the application to output super calls in the sequence diagram
+## Properties File
+The properties file consists of single flag and its arguments separated by spaces on each line.
+  -mrs : The MethodResolver to use for resolving interface calls.
+EX: odyssey.methodresolution.ChainMethodResolver -mra : The Algorithm(s) to use for resolving interface calls.
+EX: odyssey.methodresolution.CallGraphAlgorithm odyssey.methodresolution.HierachyAlgorithm
+  --exclude-lambda : When set to true, will display functional constructs, such as lambda methods -analyzers : A list of fully qualified analyzers to be added to the execution pipeline.
+EX: odyssey.analyzers.SingletonAnalyzer
+  -renderers : A list of fully qualified pattern renderers to be added to the UML Rendering process.
+EX: odyssey.renderers.SingletonRenderer

 ## Example of Running
 One way to run the project would be to build the project using gradle and run the RevEngD.bat file located in "build/distributions/RevEngD-SNAPSHOT.zip/bin" using the command line and passing the above arguments in.
 An example command to run the program would be